tomdionysus/trinity/README.md

 Trinity is a concept project for a relational database, designed from the ground up as a cloud system.

+## Status

+Trinity is pre-alpha - 'concept project'.
+Don't even think about using this even in development - yet.

 ## Design goals

 * Distributed Architecture - no masters/replicas/slaves, read/write to any node